Essential travel tips for a vacation in Iceland

 Jon Heidar, Editor of Stuck in Iceland Travel Magazine

-We urge you to make your driving and jet travel to Iceland carbon neutral.
+I urge you to make your driving and jet travel to Iceland carbon neutral.
 Respect nature, don’t drive offroad and take care not to litter or damage sensitive plants such as moss.
 Also, remember that natural formations can be sensitive.
 Take care not to disturb animals or birds.
 Take nothing but pictures.
+Consider renting a hybrid or an electric vehicle to minimize your carbon footprint.
 It is a good idea to sign the Icelandic pledge.

 Be spontaneous and take your time